raseledutools/RasSncaner-java/docs/accessibility_mode_guide_en.md

 Q: Does Accessibility Mode work without TalkBack?
 A: Partly.
 Spoken output requires an active screen reader (e.g., TalkBack or Select‑to‑Speak).
 Without a screen reader, you still get tones and gentle haptics, but no speech.

+<a id="guide-en-directional-hints-landscape"></a>
+Q: What do “left/right/up/down” mean if I hold the phone in landscape?
+A: The directional hints refer to the physical sides as you hold the device, not to a fixed portrait UI.
+“Move left” means move the phone to your left; “Move up” means move it away from you (toward the top edge you are currently holding), even when the device is rotated.
+In other words, the guidance adapts to your current device orientation.

+<a id="guide-en-orientation-tip"></a>
+Q: Does the app suggest portrait vs. landscape?
+A: Accessibility Mode can suggest portrait vs. landscape.
+It speaks only when confident, after short stability, with a cooldown.
+Normal guidance stays the same.

+Q: What does the framing/quality score mean?
+A: While aligning the page, Accessibility Mode may announce a percentage score (0–100%).
+It’s a simple indicator of how good the current framing looks for scanning.
+It combines: (a) fill/area (page size in view), (b) rectangularity/skew (how straight the detected corners are), and (c) short‑term stability over the last frames.
+Rule of thumb: ~70%+ is good, ~85%+ is very good.

+Q: How can I improve the score?
+A: Use even, bright lighting and avoid glare; hold the phone parallel to the page; keep all four corners in view with a small margin; if you’re too close, step back a little and crop later; place the paper on a high‑contrast, matte background; keep still briefly so detection can stabilize; match orientation (A4/Letter: portrait usually fits best).

+Tip: A more detailed explanation with examples is available on the website: docs/index.html → FAQ → “Scanning (Camera)”.

+<a id="guide-en-move-back"></a>
+Q: I keep hearing “Move back” all the time.
+A: Distance prompts are suppressed without a plausible document and rate‑limited.
+Improve lighting, include the whole page, and hold still briefly.

 —